Goldberries1180/The-Fellowship-of-the-Code-2026/artifacts/artifact-3/artifact-3-representation.md

 All notified members see the same screen: the question, the options with their risks and sources, and an optional comment field.
 Members select an option before submitting.

 **[`src/pending.html`](src/pending.html) – Waiting**
 After submitting a vote, the member sees their own choice confirmed and a live count of how many members have responded.
-The result is not shown until the vote closes.
+The result is not shown until the vote closes (in the working version with JS, here we clumsily added a button to view the result).

 **[`src/result.html`](src/result.html) – Outcome**
 Once the vote closes, all members see the result: the winning route, the vote split, and the losing option for reference.
 The outcome is logged in the journey record.